by Wyn Hilty

 Palm Springs, California, is a resort city in the desert about 100 miles east of Los Angeles.
 It has long been a favorite spot for retirement or vacation homes among show business luminaries and ex-presidents, from Chevy Chase to Dwight Eisenhower.

-Why do they have a statue of Pat Nixon?
+Wait a minute.
+Why do they have a statue of Pat Nixon in there?